Food and Journeys®

 Helpful tips

-• Make sure you wait for the bubbles on the sides of the pie dish to subside before serving — the insides of the blueberry pie will still be cooking even after you take it out of the oven.
+• Make sure you wait for the bubbles on the sides of the pie dish to subside before serving — the insides of the pie will still be cooking even after you take it out of the oven.

 Recipe variation